Applies to: All units

 - Mixing consoles

 Unlike balanced cables, there is only one conductor carrying the signal, so interference is not rejected.
 The 'ground' wire is also not separated inside unbalanced cables, instead, it is wrapped around the signal wires as a shield.

-Unbalanced cables (mainly used as instrument cables) often use TS (Tip, Sleeve) jack connectors with a single ring on the end of the connecter.
+Unbalanced cables (mainly used as instrument cables) often use TS (Tip, sleeve) jack connectors with a single ring on the end of the connector.
 However, RCA connectors are also commonly used for unbalanced cables.

 ¼ inch TS jack-to-jack cable:

 The most common use of unbalanced cables is for connecting instruments with pickups to amps, pedals, interfaces, or DI boxes.
 Examples of instruments that would use unbalanced cabling are:

 - Bass Guitars

 - Electro-Acoustic Guitars (Acoustic guitars with Piezo/soundhole pickups)

 - Outputs from guitar effects pedals